Tulum Ruins

 • Wear comfortable walking shoes: The ruins are very widespread with stairs and areas of uneven terrain.
 It’s best to wear tennis shoes, sneakers, or comfortable walking shoes.

-• Bring beach gear if you want to swim: There is public beach access directly from the ruins so if you want to swim I would recommend bringing a swimsuit, towel, and biodegradable sunscreen.
+• Bring beach gear if you want to swim: There is public beach access directly from the Tulum archeological zone so if you want to swim I would recommend bringing a swimsuit, towel, and biodegradable sunscreen.

 • Bring an umbrella: It’s a good idea to bring a compact umbrella if you have one.
 There is little to no covered areas at the ruins and rainstorms can come on very quickly.
 This happened to me the first time I was there and I got drenched!
 And if it doesn’t rain, you can use the umbrella for shade!